rust-lang/book/second-edition/nostarch/chapter15.md

 Wait for it...
 ```

-Note that we aren't allowed to call the `drop` method that we defined directly:
+Note that we aren’t allowed to call the `drop` method that we defined directly:
-if we replaced `drop(c)` in Listing 15-9 with `c.drop()`, we'll get a compiler
+if we replaced `drop(c)` in Listing 15-9 with `c.drop()`, we’ll get a compiler
 error that says `explicit destructor calls not allowed`.
-We're not allowed to
+We’re not allowed to
 call `Drop::drop` directly because when Rust inserts its call to `Drop::drop`
 automatically when the value goes out of scope, then the value would get
 dropped twice.
 Dropping a value twice could cause an error or corrupt memory,
-so Rust doesn't let us.
+so Rust doesn’t let us.
 Instead, we can use `std::mem::drop`, whose definition
 is:

 ```